NN-Chowdh/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

 )
 ```

-Ok, let's see if `byRaceAndBallotStatus` shows up here by rendering it to the page.
+Ok, let's see if `byRace` shows up here by rendering it to the page.

 ```js
 byRace